-8.9.
+8.10.
 Data Monitoring Committee

 An external Independent Data Monitoring Committee (IDMC) will review the progress, efficacy, and safety data of this study while the study is ongoing.
-The committee will convene after all subjects enrolled have completed their Week 24 visit or prematurely discontinued from the study drug.
+The committee will convene after approximately the first 50% of subjects enrolled complete Week 12 visit or prematurely discontinue from the study drug, as well as after all subjects have completed their Week 24 visit or prematurely discontinued from the study drug.
 However, Gilead will defer to the IDMC for any decision to convene earlier or more frequently.
 The IDMC will examine the safety results of the trial and also focus on logistical issues such as accrual, retention, quality of clinical and laboratory data, and implications of results of external studies.
 Blinding will be preserved during the conduct of the study and access to unblinded data will be limited to designated parties.